loslab/ohw/README.md

 * from now on, OpenHeartWare can be run again by double-clicking on [run_OpenHeartWare.bat](run_OpenHeartWare.bat) (with adjusting the filepath as mentioned in the user guide.
 You can of course replace it with the old run_OpenHeartWare.bat file where the path is already adjusted)

 ### Problems, questions, bugs, feedback and suggestions
 We are happy about any feedback on OpenHeartWare.
-If you have problems setting up OpenHeartWare or can't analyze your data the way you want, don't hesitate to open an issue on github or contact us under oliver.schneider@igb.fraunhofer.de.
+If you have problems setting up OpenHeartWare or can't analyze your data the way you want, don't hesitate to open an issue on github or contact us under ghilorevilo@posteo.de.
 The same goes for any bugs or additional features you would like to have implemented.
 We appreciate all input!

 ### License
 Please cite [Schneider et al. 2019](https://www.liebertpub.com/doi/abs/10.1089/ten.TEA.2019.0002) if you use OHW in your publication.